martinfjohansen/i-slash-x86/README.md

 If rounding or modulus is desired, then those must be applied before the conversion.

+## Calling Functions of Other Calling Conversions
+To call functions of other calling conventions, use a wrapper with a function structure and call the other function from, for example, C.

 ## Other ISAs
 There are also plans for similar langiuages, I/arm, I/riscv and I/power.
 The suite of languages are called I/x.